 We started life as a social media agency, so we’ve seen a few things in our time – and there’s more to publishing tools than just scheduling posts.
 In our humble opinion, the best content is created through planning, preparation and participation from a team.

 Similarly to Buffer, HootSuite and Sprout Social, ContentCal offers publishing and scheduling to all core social channels.
 Where ContentCal really comes to the fore is in team collaboration, with smart features that stimulate great ideas and make it easier to create together.
+In short, ContentCal is a great Hootsuite alternative.

 Collaborating via a live updating calendar keeps the whole team up to speed with an at-a-glance overview of the latest edits and revisions, whilst Comments and Notifications ensure you never miss a beat.
 Our Campaign Manager tool allows teams to store assets and campaign briefs in shared folders, which can be easily accessed and downloaded when ready to use, and Approval Flows help minimise risk by ensuring only approved content is published to your channels.